See what questions

 A diagnosis of interstitial cystitis can easily be missed or delayed because symptoms are so similar to symptoms of more common conditions, such as urinary tract infection.
 For more information about misdiagnosis and diseases and conditions that can mimic interstitial cystitis, refer to misdiagnosis of interstitial cystitis.

 Interstitial cystitis is not curable and there are no treatments that have proven consistently effective in all people with the disease.
 An individualized combination of medications, dietary and lifestyle changes, therapeutic treatments, and/or surgery may help to minimize symptoms.
 For more information on treatment, refer to treatment of interstitial cystitis....more »

 Symptoms of interstitial cystitis can be nearly identical to symptoms of other urinary tract conditions, especially urinary tract infection, and it is frequently misdiagnosed as such.
 Because of this, it is not unusual for a proper diagnosis of interstitial cystitis to be delayed for long periods of time.

-Symptoms of interstitial cystitis are also similar to ...more misdiagnosis »
+Symptoms of interstitial cystitis are ...more misdiagnosis »

 The following medical conditions are some of the possible